mia-platform/documentation/docs/runtime_suite/files-service/configuration.md

 ### Caster file

 An example for a custom caster file.
-This file add (if present in the post parameters) the *tags*, *authorId* and *ownerId* params to crud collection.
+This file add (if present in the post parameters) the *tags*, *authorId* and *ownerId* params to CRUD collection.

 ```js
 'use strict'